tanutb/TicTacToe_withRL/README.md

 python play.py -a QLearning -ep 1000
 ```
 ## Evaluation
-We trained the reinforement algorithms for 1,000,000 episodes.
-For evaluation, we tested the win rate of each reinforement algorithm against a random policy.
-The evaluation results are documented in the evaluate.ipynb notebook, with the outcomes shown in the graph below:
+We trained the reinforcement learning algorithms for 1,000,000 episodes.
+For evaluation, we tested the win rate of each reinforcement algorithm against a random policy.
+The evaluation results are documented in the ```evaluate.ipynb``` notebook, with the outcomes shown in the graph below:
+- The outcomes show that the first player generally has a higher win rate than the second player due to the advantage of setting the initial position.
+- The second player has a lower win rate.
+As mentioned, the first player takes advantage of setting the position first, making it more challenging for the second player.
+However, the win rate for the second player did not includes a tie rate of around 10-20%, indicating that the second player did not lose as frequently.
+- The reinforcement learning algorithms implemented do not show significant differences in performance.
+This is likely because the reinforcement algorithms have converged, resulting in similar outcomes.

 <img src="https://github.com/tanutb/TicTacToe_withRL/blob/main/img/output.png">